 Like, sign up for a free trial?
 Download a guide?
 Drive more traffic to a landing page?
 Call you?

 A solid call-to-action (CTA) can do wonders to help with all that.

 Read on for some tips and tricks to help your readers do the thing you want them to, and promptly.

 Bonus: Download a free guide that reveals how to increase social media engagement with better audience research, sharper customer targeting, and Hootsuite’s easy-to-use social media software.

 What is a CTA?

-Why you need to learn how to write effective CTAs
+Why learn to write effective CTAs?

 13 tips for writing effective CTAs for social media